SeLite/SeLite.github.io/DevelopmentTools.md

 Find these in Firefox menu Tools > Web Developer > Browser Console (shortcut `Ctrl+Shift+J`) and Browser Toolbox (formerly Browser Debugger; since Firefox 39 it has a shortcut `Ctrl+Alt+Shift+I`).
 If you start `firefox` binary from a shell on Linux, messages from Browser Console also show up in that shell.
 You can also start `firefox.exe` or `firefox` binary with Browser Console and/or Browser Toolbox by passing parameters `-jsconsole` or `-jsdebugger` (as per [command line options](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options)).

 In Browser Console, JS tab/dropdown has level Warnings.
 Name of that level is confusing.
 Undefined variables in strict mode and some syntax errors generate messages at visible only Warnings level (or more detailed), but they halt execution of the script anyway.
-So if things don't add up, include Warnings level.
+So if things don't add up, include `Warnings` level.

+## Evaluating expressions for XUL##
+Firefox menu Tools > Web Developer > Scratchpad (Shift+F4) doesn’t work for XUL files loaded via e.g. `chrome://extension/path/file-name.xul` (regardless of Environment setting - whether Content or Browser).
+Instead, use Firebug’s Console.

 ### Logging ###
 Don't use `alert(message)` since it's disruptive.
 Also, it's not available in Javascript code modules.